Thoughts On Thor: Ragnarok: The Dumbing Down Of Marvel

 So while battling Hela on their way to Asgard, both Loki and Thor are booted out of the Bifrost and find their way to Sakaar.

-I'm a huge Hulk and Planet Hulk fan and Sakaar in Thor: Ragnarok was just awful and cringe-inducing.
+I'm a huge Hulk and Planet Hulk fan, and Sakaar in Thor: Ragnarok was just awful and cringe-inducing.
 Again, this movie isn't aimed at comic book fans in the least bit.
 It's a shame we'll never get to see a straight adaptation of the Planet Hulk (and even World War Hulk) storyline from the comics, but I'm guessing it's too serious for Marvel Studios anyway.
 Director Taika Waititi voicing the goofball version of Korg was simply atrocious.
 Ditto for whatever they did with Miek, two of Hulk's Warbound in the comics and huge parts of the Planet Hulk and World War Hulk storyline.
 Basically, Korg and Miek were wannabee versions of Rocket and Groot.
-That pretty much sums up what Marvel Studios did with Thor: Ragnarok, which is rip off James Gunn's own Looney Tune approach to Marvel COSMIC.
+And that pretty much sums up what Marvel Studios did with Thor: Ragnarok, which is to rip off James Gunn's own Looney Tune approach to Marvel COSMIC.
 And that is exactly what I felt when watching Thor: Ragnarok, as it felt like a Saturday Morning kids' cartoon (beep! beep!).

 I'll never understand why movies change so much from the comics.
 The general audience won't know the difference between Saakar, Skraat, or Sacajawea, or Korg, Gorg or Kroc.
 Why change things?

 I also didn't generally like the Hulk in the movie, both his demeanor and CGI (Thor vs Hulk fight was cool).
 I guess they were going for a 2-year-old approach to the Hulk, as that is the amount of time Banner has been away, but a lot of it came out forced, just like a lot of the humor in Thor: Ragnarok.
 Hulk looked much better in Avengers: Age of Ultron.
-I will say I expected more screen time from Mark Ruffalo, and I really enjoy his Banner.
+I will say I expected more screen time from Mark Ruffalo, and I really enjoyed his Banner.
 It did make sense that Banner couldn't be featured in the movie a lot as he's only a puny human.
 It was rather interesting that Banner said if he changes back to the Hulk, he won't be able to change back to Banner again, so I assume they will be going more into that in The Avengers: Infinity War and Avengers 4.

 Tom Hiddleston as Loki is always a treat.
 There can never be enough of Loki.
 Doctor Strange gave Loki a good whippin' (lol).
 So did Loki grab the Tesseract, and is that why (assumed) Thanos' ship appears during the first post-credit scene?
 Seems likely?
 Also no Soul Stone?
 I don't think the Eternal Fire was meant to be the Soul Stone, or was it?